daniele3b/SafeWater/tech.md

 }
 ```

-This function allows to publish data on a certain topic, the QoS used is 0 and it takes as parameters: a topic structure that contains the ID and the name of the topic, the data to be sent and the size of the data.
+This function allows to publish data on a certain topic, the QoS used is 0, means **At most once**, and it takes as parameters: a topic structure that contains the **ID** and the **name** of the topic, the data to be sent and the size of the data.

 ## Utility functions for MQTT